Susan Barrantes

-Susan Mary Barrantes (née Wright, previously Ferguson; 9 June 1937 – 19 September 1998) was a documentary filmmaker and the mother of Sarah, Duchess of York, as well as the maternal grandmother of princesses Beatrice and Eugenie.
+Susan Mary Barrantes (née Wright, previously Ferguson; 9 June 1937 – 19 September 1998) was a documentary filmmaker and the mother of Sarah Ferguson, as well as the maternal grandmother of princesses Beatrice and Eugenie.

 Her elopement with an Argentinian polo player caused a stir in social circles.
 After his death, she became a film producer in Buenos Aires.
 She died in a car crash at the age of 61.

 Early life and first marriage

-Barrantes was born in Bramcote, Nottinghamshire, the daughter of FitzHerbert Wright and the Honourable Doreen Wingfield, sister of Mervyn Patrick Wingfield, 9th Viscount Powerscourt.
+Barrantes was born Susan Mary Wright on 9 June 1937 in Bramcote, Nottinghamshire, the daughter of FitzHerbert Wright and the Hon.
+Doreen Wingfield, sister of Mervyn Patrick Wingfield, 9th Viscount Powerscourt.
 She was the youngest of four children, with two sisters, Brigid and Davinia, and a brother, Bryan.
 Susan's maternal grandfather was Mervyn Wingfield, 8th Viscount Powerscourt.
 Her father was a director of the coal and iron-producing Butterley Company in Ripley, Derbyshire, and was the great-grandson of industrialist and philanthropist Francis Wright.

-Susan Wright completed school and for a short time attended secretarial college.
+Susan completed school and for a short time attended secretarial college.
 During the debutante season of 1954, she was presented at the court of Queen Elizabeth II.

 On 17 January 1956, Susan married Lieutenant Ronald Ferguson (1931–2003) at St Margaret's, Westminster.
 He rose to the rank of Major, played polo with the Duke of Edinburgh, and became the polo manager for Charles, the Prince of Wales.
 Ronald and Susan had two daughters: Jane Louisa, born on 26 August 1957, and Sarah Margaret, later known as the Duchess of York, born on 15 October 1959.

 Divorce and second marriage

 In 1972, Susan caused a stir in society circles by leaving her family to move to Argentina with professional polo player Héctor Barrantes.
 Her daughters were then raised by their father Ronald with the help of extended family.
 Susan and Ronald divorced in 1974, and in 1975 she married Barrantes.

 Susan and her new husband moved to the ranch-manor "El Pucará" in Tres Lomas, Argentina.
 In her writings and filmographic work, she recorded that aside from the birth of her two daughters, her life in Argentina was the happiest time of her life personally and professionally, since she had the chance to explore and develop a documentary film career that combined her two passions, polo and film.
 She also assisted her husband's business of breeding polo ponies and cattle until his death from cancer in 1990.

-Widowhood brought financial difficulties for Susan Barrantes, and she once again decided to start afresh.
+Widowhood brought financial difficulties for Susan, and she once again decided to start afresh.
 Selling more than half the farm to the polo-playing Australian media magnate Kerry Packer, she relocated to a large flat in the Recoleta-Palermo borough of Buenos Aires and set up a television production company, making films about horses.

 Susan remained firm friends with Prince Charles, who contributed a foreword to her book Polo.